What is a geocoder?

 Do you support geocoding over HTTPS?

 Yes.
-Please do all your requests via https.
+Please make all your requests via https.

 How many requests can I make per second?